inge4pres/stringr/ROADMAP.md

-# Better-CI Development Roadmap
+# Stringr Development Roadmap

 ## Overview

-This roadmap outlines the development plan for Better-CI, an innovative CI/CD system that compiles pipeline definitions into debuggable executables.
+This roadmap outlines the development plan for Stringr, an innovative CI/CD system that compiles pipeline definitions into debuggable executables.

 ## Phase 1: Core Compiler (IN PROGRESS)